amsdard/AI-development-workshop/WORKSHOP_TASKS.md

       ],
       "beforeShellExecution": [
          {
-            "command": "./block-rm.sh"
+            "command": "./hooks/block-rm.sh"
          }
       ]
    }
    }
    ```
+</details>
+3. Create `hooks` directory in the same place as `hooks.json` file.
+Move script `block-rm.sh` there
+4. Restart your IDE
-3. Now each time when the model creates or updates a Python file, it will be automatically formatted.
+5. Now each time when the model creates or updates a Python file, it will be automatically formatted.
 Also, when the agent tries to run commands: `rm`, `del` or `Remove-Item`, the operation will be blocked.

-</details>

-**Note:** Hooks are optional but save time.
-Skip this step if you encounter issues.
+**Note:** Hooks are new features.
+Skip this step if you encounter issues

 ### Step 4: Push changes to new branch with Github MCP Server